socketsupply/sockets.sh/src/docs/faq.md

 communicate directly, without the Cloud.

-These will always be open-source and free to use by any developer, no matter what they use it for (commercial or personal).
+These will always be open-source and free to use by any developer, no matter what they use them for (commercial or personal).
 That will always be true.

 Our Operator App has different tools which help in the entire lifecycle of building, deploying, and monitoring the Socket apps you build.
-Operator App has various pricing tiers which hackers, startups and enterprises can benefit from.
+Operator App has various pricing tiers which hackers, startups, and enterprises can benefit from.

 ### We already have teams of engineers that build our web and other native-platform app experiences.
 Why would we benefit from Socket?